Amy Huberman: Acting career

 From 2003 to 2009, Huberman portrayed the role of Daisy on RTÉ's drama series The Clinic.
 Her film appearances include Satellites & Meteorites, and A Film with Me in It, both released in 2008.

 Writing

 Huberman's debut novel, Hello Heartbreak (ISBN 978-1844882144), was published on 2 July 2009.
 In 2018, Huberman began writing and starring in the comedy series Finding Joy, as titular character Joy.
 To date, two series have been broadcast on RTÉ.

 Personal life

 Huberman married former Ireland rugby captain Brian O'Driscoll in July 2010 in Lough Rynn Castle; the couple have three children.

+In March 2025, she launched her own branded wine, Ah Wines.